 - Negotiations on an FTA with the Gulf Cooperation Council commenced in 2022 and will continue in 2025.

-- The UK and US announced an outline ‘Economic Prosperity Deal” on tariffs and trade.
+- The UK and US announced an outline ‘Economic Prosperity Deal’ on tariffs and trade.
 The deal centres on product-specific tariff reduction, with full details yet to be published.
+The first tariff reductions for UK businesses applied to the automotive and aerospace sectors from 30 June 2025.

 - Timing: this is an area of continuing change and timescales are being determined for each negotiation.
 The UK-India FTA is expected to come into force in late 2025 or early 2026, following the completion of domestic ratification and implementation procedures.